 - May help protect against cancer

-Kombucha is beneficial for your body’s gut microbiome because of its probiotics, but more research is needed.
+The probiotics in kombucha are beneficial for your body’s gut microbiome, but more research need.
 Still, kombucha is a better option than all other sugar-added beverages.